MASS COMMUNICATION AND JOURNALISM (MCJ)

 424. Public Opinion, Mass Communication, and Society.
 3 hrs.
 The purpose of this course is to explore the impact of mass communication and public relations on public opinion and to examine the role of public opinion in the forming of policy and resolution of social issues

-425. Telecommunication Media Research.
+425. Advertising Theory and Research.
 3 hrs.
 Prepares students to utilize and evaluate professional telecommunication research services and to conduct elementary studies of media audiences

 426. Public Relations Research.
 3 hrs.
 Prerequisite: PSY 360 or SOC 460, MCJ 102, 103, 421.
 Introduction to quantitative and qualitative methods of applied, basic and evaluative research used in developing and managing public relations programs